shoelace-style/shoelace/docs/getting-started/themes.md

 ## Using a Custom Theme

-If a theme adheres to the guidelines above, you can use it by importing the stylesheet and activating it with the [`<sl-theme>`](/components/theme.md) component.
+If a theme adheres to the guidelines above, you can use it by importing the stylesheet and activating it with the `sl-theme-[name]` class.

 ```html
 <head>